-Change-in-Status for Staff Employees (UAM Operating Procedure 220.1)
+Change-in-Status for Classified Employees (UAM Operating Procedure 220.1)

-A change-in-status occurs when an employee receives a promotion or demotion or when the employee transfers to another job on campus.
+A change-in-status occurs when an employee receives a promotion or demotion or when the employee transfers to a similar job on campus.
 In the event of a change-in-status, the employee's accrued leave will accompany him/her and becomes the obligation of the unit to which he/she transfers.
-Further explanations regarding changes-in-status for employees are listed below:
+Further explanations regarding changes-in-status for classified employees are listed below: